Preliminary Restoration Plan for the Saxonia House Structure

 March 5, 2021 From: Alan C. Pape

-Project Goal: To create a self-supporting educational and entertaining Heritage tourism destination using the 1855 Saxonia House professionally restored and furnished to the year 1862 and its reconstructed Beer Hall adapted to modem multi-use events and functions.
+Project Goal: To create a self-supporting educational and entertaining Heritage tourism destination using the 1855 Saxonia House professionally restored and furnished, and its reconstructed Beer Hall adapted to modem multi-use events and functions.

 Restoration Date: A "Point-in-Time" restoration and interpretation period of 1862 has been offered for the following reasons: